jameswanjh/STAT628-Module3-Group2/README.md

 ## Description

-Do research and analysis on a real data set to give adviec to ice cream business for higher ratings.
+Do research and analysis on a real data set to give advice to ice cream business for higher ratings.

 ## Contents